Mr. Joshua Morey

 The Purpose of Financial Aid

 California Baptist University coordinates and provides financial assistance to students.
 Financial aid at California Baptist University is administered in accordance with federal, state, institutional, and NCAA policies.
 It is important students understand they bear the principal responsibility for meeting educational costs.
-A federal methodology calculation is used in determining eligibility for financial aid.
+A federal application is used in determining eligibility for financial aid.
 There are various scholarships, grants, and loans available for students who are eligible for financial assistance.
-These forms of financial assistance are grouped into the following categories: Federal programs, state programs, institutional and private scholarships.
+These forms of financial assistance are grouped into the following categories: Federal programs, state programs, institutional financial aid programs and private scholarships.
 Specific information on each of these sources of financial aid is available on the Financial Aid website and in the Financial Aid Office.

 Applying for Financial Aid

 Completion of the FAFSA will generate a Student Aid Report (SAR) which is sent directly to the student by the federal government.
 This report provides information regarding the student’s Expected Family Contribution (EFC).
-The Financial Aid Office will receive the FAFSA information electronically provided that the student has listed California Baptist University (school code 001125) on the FAFSA.
+The Financial Aid Office will receive the FAFSA information electronically provided the student listed California Baptist University (school code 001125) on the FAFSA.
 Other documents may be requested to complete a financial aid file.
 All requested documents must be submitted as soon as possible, but no later than 14 days prior to the close of the term.

 To qualify for a financial aid award, master level students must be enrolled in five (5) units of degree applicable coursework for half-time status, seven (7) units of degree applicable coursework for three-quarter time status, and nine (9) units of degree applicable coursework for full-time status.
 Doctorate level students must be enrolled in three (3) units of degree applicable coursework for half-time status, five (5) units of degree applicable coursework for three-quarter time status, and six (6) units of degree applicable coursework or be enrolled in an approved dissertation or internship course for full-time status.